 Joint Guidelines for Authors, Reviewers, and Editors

-The American Society for Nutrition requires Authors, Reviewers, and Editors to disclose possible conflict of interest situations1 (financial or personal interests), real or apparent, that may affect or appear to affect the impartiality and the integrity of the peer review process of its journals, The American Journal of Clinical Nutrition (AJCN), The Journal of Nutrition (JN), and Advances in Nutrition (AN).
+The American Society for Nutrition requires Authors, Reviewers, and Editors to disclose possible conflict of interest situations1 (financial or personal interests), real or apparent, that may affect or appear to affect the impartiality and the integrity of the peer review process of its journals, The American Journal of Clinical Nutrition (AJCN), The Journal of Nutrition (JN), and Advances in Nutrition (AN), Current Developments in Nutrition (CDN).
 A conflict of interest may arise from employment, financial benefit, personal relationships, professional relationships, or other interests (eg, public advocacy).
 The disclosure of a potential conflict of interest does not necessarily exclude an article from consideration for publication; the goal of disclosure is transparency.

 Each Author must disclose all possible conflict of interest situations including, but not limited to: